Microcontroller

 STM32L5 will NOT start the embedded bootloader even if the flash memory is unprogrammed.
 To ensure a fresh board can be programmed over USB, we therefore need to use R8 to pull the BOOT0 pin up and force the ECU to start in DFU bootloader.
 R9 is left unpopulated.
 This means that ECU A will always start in STM32 bootloader mode, until the option bytes are overwritten with new values forcing another boot process.

-Finally, the BOOT0 pin of ECU A can be accessed externally through a test pad next to the USB port.
-It can be used to change the boot mode temporary at any time.
+The BOOT0 pin of ECU A can be accessed externally through a test pad next to the USB port.
+However, the BOOT0 pin is ignored by ECU A once a valid firmware has been flashed.

 ECU A Boot0 test pad.